smromain/bossFight/README.md

 You're creating the final level of the role playing game, <b>Final Stackery 7</b>.

 <b>Your mission:</b> Implement an object-oriented Javascript based 'final battle scenario', where your hero, Stacky, fights against the boss, the Evil Lord Exception.

-Simulate 100 battles, and determine how often your hero would win as well as how often the boss would win.
+<b>Simulate 100 battles, and determine how often your hero would win as well as how often the boss would win.</b>

 Heroes and bosses should have the ability to:
 <ul>